Quito & Galapagos Islands Trip Details

 Travel can be unpredictable.
 Our goal is to provide you with the most rewarding experience.

-While it is our intention to adhere to the itinerary, there is a certain amount of flexibility built into it and on occasion it may be necessary, or desirable to make alterations.
+While we plan to adhere to the planned itinerary, there is a certain amount of flexibility built into it.
+At times, it may be necessary or desirable to make alterations.

 Transportation

-• You will be traveling on a minibus to and from the airport in Santa Cruz
+• Travel to and from the airport in Santa Cruz will be by minibus.

 • Your local flights to and from the Galapagos are included